Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

-{\bf Applying the Guruswami-Umans-Vadhan's Extractor.} While Corollaries \ref{coro:optext}~and~\ref{coro:optcond} give probabilistic constructions of noise-resilient measurement matrices, certain applications require a fully explicit matrix that is guaranteed to work.
+While Corollaries \ref{coro:optext}~and~\ref{coro:optcond} give probabilistic constructions of noise-resi\-lient measurement matrices, certain applications require a fully explicit matrix that is guaranteed to work.
 To that end, we need to instantiate Theorem~\ref{thm:main} with an explicit condenser.
-First, we use a nearly-optimal explicit extractor due to Guruswami, Umans and Vadhan, summarized in the following theorem:
+First, we use a nearly-optimal explicit extractor due to Guruswami, Umans and Vadhan \cite{ref:GUV09}, that currently gives the best trade-off for the range of parameters needed for our application.
+The parameters achieved by this extractor is quoted in the theorem below.

-\begin{thm} \cite{ref:GUV07} For all positive integers $n \geq k$ and all $\eps > 0$, there is an explicit strong $(k, \eps)$-extractor $\extr\colon \F_2^n \times \F_2^t \to \F_2^\ell$ with $\ell = k - 2 \log(1/\eps) - O(1)$ and $t = \log n + O(\log k \cdot \log (k/\eps))$. \end{thm}
+\begin{thm} \cite{ref:GUV09} For all positive integers $\tn \geq k$ and all $\eps > 0$, there is an explicit strong $(k, \eps)$-extractor $\extr\colon \zo^\tn \times \zo^t \to \zo^\tl$ with $\tl = k - 2 \log(1/\eps) - O(1)$ and $t = \log \tn + O(\log k \cdot \log (k/\eps))$. \end{thm}